 Do you have any pet peeves?

-This can come up as annoyances arrive (inevitable)—someone is texting at the next table, someone is speaking too loudly across the room, there is a long line…
+This can come up as annoyances arise (inevitable)—someone is texting at the next table, someone is speaking too loudly across the room, there is a long line…

 Bonus: Share Secrets

-By sharing personal and emotional exchanges, you can promote connection according to Psychology Professor, Arthur Aron.
-Take it a step further and discuss controversial topics like your stance on the upcoming presidential election or veganism.
-These types of conversations fuel the brain and are far more interesting to us than the boring, dull, typical convos, according to Dan Ariely, Duke Psychology Professor.
+By sharing personal and emotional exchanges, you can promote connection, according to psychology professor Arthur Aron, psychology professor at State University of New York at Stony Brook.
+Take it a step further and discuss controversial topics, such as your stance on the upcoming presidential election or veganism.
+These types of conversations fuel the brain and are far more interesting to us than the boring, dull, typical convos, according to Dan Ariely, psychology professor at Duke University.